ethereum-optimism/superchain-ops/tasks/sep/base-001-MCP-L1/VALIDATION.md

   **Meaning:** Sets `proposer` at slot `0x07` (7).
 The correctness of this slot is attested to in the Optimism repo at [storageLayout/L2OutputOracle.json](https://github.com/ethereum-optimism/optimism/blob/op-contracts/v1.3.0/packages/contracts-bedrock/snapshots/storageLayout/L2OutputOracle.json#L59-L63).
 This value matches the current address found by `cast call 0x84457ca9d0163fbc4bbfe4dfbb20ba46e48df254 "PROPOSER()(address)" -r https://ethereum-sepolia.publicnode.com`.

-todo: this one differs from the template as well, the finalizationPeriodSeconds is set to 12 (0xc) on Base Sepolia, the template said: Units are in seconds, so the value should be `0x93a80` which is 604,800 in decimal.
 - **Key:** `0x0000000000000000000000000000000000000000000000000000000000000008` <br/>
   **Before:** `0x0000000000000000000000000000000000000000000000000000000000000000` <br/>
   **After:** `0x000000000000000000000000000000000000000000000000000000000000000c` <br/>